saqc/SaQC/docs/cookbooks/DriftDetection.rst

 each other.

-Having that in mind, it is advisable to choose a distance function as metric, that can be well interpreted in the units dimension of the measurement, and where the interpretation is invariant over the length of the timeseries`.
+Having that in mind, it is advisable to choose a distance function as metric, that can be well interpreted in the units dimension of the measurement, and where the interpretation is invariant over the length of the timeseries.

 Metric
 ^^^^^^